 I’m proud to say that we have represented many soldiers, sailors, and airmen successfully and helped them present themselves in such a way that their commander determined their continued service would greatly benefit the unit and our nation.
 There are few things greater as a Judge Advocate representing service members and a military defense attorney than having a client and service member be given a second chance at their career.

-2. Chain of Custody or Drug Test Error: the military drug testing and Army Unit Prevention Leader (UPL) program is not perfect and errors occur in testing and chain of custody.
+The military drug testing and Army Unit Prevention Leader (UPL) program is not perfect and errors occur in testing and chain of custody.
 When you are the victim of a chain of custody or drug test error, it is your duty to show the commander that an error occurred, even though the regulations show the commander has the responsibility to overcome these concerns.
 Errors in collection, labelling, and transfer can result in a specimen being associated with your DoD identification number in error or a testing error that demonstrates a false positive for your sample.

 Our Fierce Advocates® have successfully argued chain of custody and drug testing errors to commanders in the National Guard as well as Active Duty.
 It is important to remember that you are entitled to appellate review of decisions in this area.
 Our Oklahoma military defense attorneys have successfully convicted appellate authorities in this area that drug testing errors and chain of custody cannot be overcome.